 Provisional Students: The administration will inform students in writing of the cause of their provisional standing.
-Applicants who do not completely satisfy academic entrance requirements and are informed by the College administration may be placed on Academic Watch and be required to meet weekly with an academic advisor.
+Applicants who do not completely satisfy academic entrance requirements may be placed on either Academic Watch or Academic Probation and be required to meet weekly with an academic success coach to help develop an ability to benefit from instruction at PCC.
+Students on Academic Probation will be limited to 12 credit hours.
 Students placed on provisional standing for disciplinary reasons may not hold any elected office, and participation in extracurricular activities is restricted.